seiyaku

 Latin Cross

-also called the Roman, Protestant, Western or Plain Cross
+also called the Christian, Roman, Protestant, Western, Plain Cross, or in heraldry crux ordinaria.

 Latin Cross